 14U Majors and AAA divisions will be played on 90 foot bases with a 60 foot 6 inch pitching distance.
 Metal spikes are allowed.
 Head first slides are allowed.
 Both divisions will play by the same rules.

 Balks will be called immediately at the 12U majors level and above.
 From 12U AAA and below, umpires will allow each pitcher a warning prior to calling a balk.

 The age cutoff for GSL Tournaments is May 1st.
 Any player with a birthday prior to May 1st must play in that years age division or older.
 Example: a player turning 12 on April 30th will be required to play in the 12U division or older.
 A player turning 12 on May 2nd may play in the 11U division or older.
 We strongly suggest that players try and play with their grad class rather than their age division for recruiting purposes.

 All 9U – 13U games will be played with USABat Standards approved bats.
 All bats must bear the stamp of the USABat licensing mark or be BBCOR (minus 3), (wood bats accepted).

-All 14U games will be played with BBCOR bats (minus 3) including AAA and Majors divisions.
+All 14U games will be played with BBCOR bats (minus 3) including AAA and Majors divisions (wood bats accepted).

 Click here to learn more about the USABat Standard

 Failure to abide by the bat regulations will result in the automatic ejection of the head coach.